When I was a lad (preschool age), we were living in Australia. I don't remember this incident but my mother told me and thought it was funny.

 "I don't want it.
 What would I want it for?"

 He continued trying to give his precious kilt to me, but to no avail.
 Even at that age, I could tell it wasn't a fashion statement I wanted any involvement in.
-My mother laughed in the house as she heard the conversation continue, as he keenly sort to offload the 'precious' item.
+My mother laughed in the house as she heard the conversation continue, as he keenly sought to offload the 'precious' item.

 I don't know why he had to wear it and he must have expressed that opinion to his parents.
 Making your children stand out as different in such a way isn't a good thing.
 He was clearly embarrassed.
 Thankfully even at that age, I had enough fashion sense to know what not to wear.